Troubleshooting your paramotor

 2. Stop the engine.

 3. Carefully observe the fuel line just where it enters the carburetor.
-Fuel (i.e. a moving bubble of fuel or air in front of the fuel) should not be seen moving back towards the inline filter and tank after the engine is shut off.
+Fuel (i.e. a moving bubble of fuel or air/vapor in front of the fuel) should not be seen moving back towards the inline filter and tank after the engine is shut off.
 If all is good so far, wait at least 5 minutes and see if the fuel is still holding in the line.
 That is, there are no vapor or air gaps in the fuel line moving back to the tank.
 If everything is good, a rebuild is probably not necessary if the carburetor has been rebuilt less than a year ago.
 If the fuel line entering the carburetor has a clamp of some sort, make sure it is tight.
 If there is any doubt about its function, remove it and use a 2.5mm (3/32") nylon zip tie, instead. *Double wrap* it around the line where it attaches to the carburetor to see if this fixes the problem.
 If the test still fails, a rebuild is necessary.

-4. Quick fuel system test
+2. Quick fuel system test

-If the engine starts to hiccup or stall, pressurize the fuel tank as you would when priming the system.
-If you are experiencing any kind of fuel starvation, the engine should now run normally.
-The change may be immediate or it make take a few seconds if fuel vaporization is the issue (the bubbles/fizz must pass through the carburetor first).
-If the engine runs OK, you know that you have fuel starvation issues.
-It can be due to bad/cheap fuel, high ambient temperature, need of a carburetor rebuild, or any other defect in the fuel system.
+The change may be immediate or it make take 15 seconds if fuel vaporization is the issue (the bubbles/fizz must pass through the carburetor first).
+Vapor lock can be due to bad/cheap fuel, high ambient temperature, the need for a carburetor rebuild, or some other defect in the fuel system.
 You will have to spend the time to diagnose what is causing the fuel starvation issue by proceeding with the tests given below.

 The following routine will help you to see if fuel is able to pass through all of the lines, filters, and valves of the fuel system including the high speed jet.
 However, this test does NOT test the fuel pump.
-This will only work if the metering lever (ML) diaphragm side of the carburetor is exposed so that you can push down on the ML diaphragm.
+This test will only work if the metering lever (ML) diaphragm side of the carburetor is exposed so that you can push down on the ML diaphragm.
 Some paramotors have the ML diaphragm side of the carburetor facing the backrest on the frame with almost no clearance.
 You will have to figure out on your own how to gain access to the ML diaphragm.
 Usually, removing the backrest will work.

 Fuel system test: